mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 Additionally, it can generate embeddings by simply providing a URL.
 With this template, creating a RAG application can be done in just a few minutes.

 Another approach to generate embeddings is to start from internal documents, that you might have in form of a text file, a PDF file or multiple files in an zip archive.
-The **RAG Chatbot API** includes another endpoint that where a file can be uploaded, and the embeddings will be generated automatically from the content of the file.
+The **RAG Chatbot API** includes another endpoint where a file can be uploaded, and the embeddings will be generated automatically from the content of the file.

 ## 1. Install the required applications